Yes, Clarifi is registered as a 501 c (3).

-You may be eligible to enroll in health coverage during the Marketplace’s Special Enrollment Period throughout 2017 if you have had a major life event including:
+You may be eligible to enroll in health coverage during the Special Enrollment Period if you or someone in your household experienced one of the following:

 Send your letter by certified mail, “return receipt requested,” so you can document what the credit reporting company received.
 Keep copies of your dispute letter and enclosures.
 Credit reporting companies must investigate the items in question — usually within 30 days